-- 89. Before establishing a business relationship with a company (registered or unregistered as defined in the Unregistered Companies Regulations 2009 (SI 2009/2436)), a Limited Liability Partnership or a Scottish Partnership you must collect proof of registration or an excerpt of the register from the company, the unregistered company, or the limited liability partnership (as the case may be) or from the registrar (in the case of an eligible Scottish partnership) reg.
-30A(1). - 90.
+- 86.91.
+The information obtained must be updated whenever you are undertaking ongoing monitoring or refreshing due diligence on your client.
 When undertaking this process you must report to the relevant registrar any material discrepancy that you find as between information relating to the beneficial ownership of the client and the register (reg.
 30A(2)).
-You are not required to check for or report discrepancies involving existing customers. - 91.
+You are not required to check for or report discrepancies involving existing clients customers. - 87.92.
 The responsibility to report does not apply where the information is subject to LPP (reg.
-30A(3)). - 92.
-Material discrepancies should be reported to Companies House (via the online reporting tool available on the Companies House website) as soon as reasonably possible.
-Examples of non-material discrepancies are given at 12.6 of the Part 1 Guidance and further information regarding the duty to report discrepancies has been provided by the government (available here).
+30A(3)). - 88.93.
+Material discrepancies should be reported to Companies House (via the online reporting tool available on the Companies House website) or HMRC in the case of trusts as soon as reasonably possible.
+Examples of non-material discrepancies are given at 12.6 of the Part 1 Guidance and further information regarding the duty to report discrepancies and how to make a report has been provided by the government (available here).